2017 China–India border standoff: Disengagement

-The Washington Post commented that it was not clear if China had offered any concessions in return for the Indian withdrawal, such as agreeing to halt road construction.
+The Washington Post commented that it was unclear if China had offered any concessions in return for the Indian withdrawal, such as agreeing to halt road construction.
 It said that the deal allowed both sides to save face.
-However China was continuing to be "cagey" in its official remarks.
+However, China was continuing to be "cagey" in its official remarks.
 Al Jazeera said that China was not giving up its historical claims and it expected India to respect its "historical borders".
 Scholar Taylor Fravel pointed out that there are plenty of options available to China to garrison the area other than extending the road.

-On 29 August, Bhutan welcomed the disengagement and hoped that it would lead to the maintenance of peace and tranquility as well as status quo along the borders.
+On 29 August, Bhutan welcomed the disengagement and hoped that it would lead to the maintenance of peace and tranquility as well as the status quo along the borders.

 On 5 September, Prime Minister Narendra Modi and President Xi Jinping held hour-long discussions on the sidelines of the BRICS summit.
 They agreed on a "forward-looking" approach and vowed to make efforts to ensure that situations like the Doklam standoff do not recur.
 They reaffirmed that maintaining peace and tranquility in the border areas was essential for the relations between the two countries.

 On 7 September, some media reports claimed that both nations' troops still were patrolling the area at the face-off site, simply having moved 150 metres back from their previous position.

 Bhutanese reaction

 After issuing a press statement on 29 June, the Bhutanese government and media maintained a studious silence.
 The Bhutanese clarified that the territory on which China was building a road was "Bhutanese territory" that was being claimed by China, and it is part of the ongoing border negotiations.
-It also defended the policy of silence followed by the Bhutanese government, saying "Bhutan does not want India and China to go to war, and it is avoiding doing anything that can heat up an already heated situation."
+It defended the policy of silence followed by the Bhutanese government, saying "Bhutan does not want India and China to go to war, and it is avoiding doing anything that can heat up an already heated situation."

 However, ENODO Global, a risk management firm, having done a study of social media interactions in Bhutan, recommended that the government should "proactively engage" with citizens and avoid a disconnect between leaders and populations.
 ENODO found considerable anxiety among the populace regarding the risk of war between India and China, and the possibility of annexation by China similar to that of Tibet in 1951.
 It found a strengthening of Bhutanese resolve, identity and nationalism, not wanting to be "pushovers".

 The New York Times said that it encountered more people concerned about India's actions than China's.
 It found expressions of sovereignty and concern that an escalation of the border conflict would hurt trade and diplomatic relations with China.
-Scholar Rudra Chaudhuri, having toured the country, noted that Doklam is not as important an issue for the Bhutanese as it might have been ten years ago.
-Rather the Bhutanese view a border settlement with China as the top priority for the country.
-While he noticed terms such as "pro-Chinese" and "anti-Indian" often used, he says that what they mean is not well-understood.
+Scholar Rudra Chaudhuri, having toured the country, noted that Doklam was not as important an issue for the Bhutanese as it might have been ten years ago.
+Rather, the Bhutanese viewed a border settlement with China as the top priority for the country.
+While he noticed terms such as "pro-Chinese" and "anti-Indian" were often used, he said that what they meant was not well-understood.